-ADHD AND SOCIAL SKILLS COACH; AUTHOR; PRESIDENT OF NEW ENGLAND COACHING SERVICES
+ADHD AND SOCIAL SKILLS EXPERT; AUTHOR; PRESIDENT OF NEW ENGLAND COACHING SERVICES

 Caroline Maguire, ACCG, PCC, M.Ed. has been a rock for hundreds of families who have children with ADHD who struggle to fit in socially.
 Caroline’s unique way of drawing out the best in her clients has been recognized internationally as she is invited to speak at conferences and schools around the world on topics related to coaching children and young adults with autism, ADD, ADHD, LD, executive function or social skills deficits.
 Her dedication, passion, and efforts are a direct result of her own struggles to fit in as a child with ADHD and dyslexia.